 World of Hyatt credit card from Chase

-The welcome bonus of up to 50,000 World of Hyatt points is nice, but this card has a benefit that makes it worth keeping year after year.
+The welcome bonus is nice, but this card has a benefit that makes it worth keeping year after year.
 Starting with your first anniversary, you will receive an annual free night certificate.
 This is good for any Hyatt property that is category 1-4.
 The annual fee is $95, but there are so many properties for which you can use the annual free night with rates significantly higher than $95.

 The annual fee is $95, but again, the initial bonus offer and then the annual certificate for each anniversary make this card worth opening and keeping.